ByteTools Logo

 Without max_tokens limits, models can generate unnecessarily long responses.
 Setting appropriate output limits prevents runaway costs while ensuring responses are concise and relevant.

 A developer forgot to set max_tokens on a content generation endpoint.
-One user requested a "detailed explanation" and received a 4,000-token response when 500 tokens would have sufficed.
-Result: 8x higher costs per request for that endpoint.
+One user requested a "detailed explanation" and received a very long response when a concise answer would have sufficed.
+Result: outsized costs per request for that endpoint.

 Recommended Token Limits by Use Case